Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Different insurers have different exclusions — It’s best to talk with your personal car insurance company about your specific driving situation and get a response in writing, if possible.
 A representative can help you understand what your insurance company will cover and what it won’t.

-- You may need to specify this business use — You’ll need to give your insurance company a heads up that you use your vehicle for some business driving.
+- Specify your business use — Give your insurance company a heads up that you use your car for some business driving.
 That way it can tell you whether extra coverage is required for your situation.

-If you work for an employer or delivery service company like UberEats or DoorDash, you likely have some coverage offered through that company.
+If you work for an employer or delivery service company like UberEats or DoorDash, you probably have some coverage through that company.
 But getting enough coverage can mean a bit of patchwork, matching up the coverage your company provides and other coverage you need.

 Steps to finding and buying the right coverage: